 This one also goes almost unsaid.
 When you have the gift of time between your graduation and your official industry experience, use that time to work on your portfolio.
 Yes, you may already have one, but can you make it better?
 Is there scope for improvement?
 Can you add more character or that defining factor to it?
 You totally can!

 On the other hand, if you don’t have a portfolio at all or have one that is not up to the mark, then it is time to build a new one.
-There is always room for better and while you have the time, you can certainly do that.
+There is always room for the better and while you have the time, you can certainly do that.

 9. Upgrade yourself

 There is never a good time to upgrade yourself, hone your skills, and learn new ones.
 The time for that is right now and it is always the right time, as long as you’re ready and you acknowledge the room for this upgrade.
-There are always some skills that you have never learnt and can adapt even if they aren’t exactly fashion related.
+There are always some skills that you have never learnt and can learn now, even if they aren’t exactly fashion related.
 Use this time to learn those skills and upgrade yourself.
 There are countless platforms available on the internet that offer free courses or paid ones with a very minimal fee.
-Enroll yourself and work on your existing or new skill sets.
+Enrol yourself and work on your existing or new skill sets.
 Trust us, it will never go to waste.

 10. Evolve and be agile to experience